javiereguiluz/easybook/src/Easybook/Tests/Parsers/fixtures/input/markdown-easybook/Heading ID Attributes.md

 ###### Header 6 {#my-custom-id-6}

-Use custom ID attributes with the complete atx-style headers:
+(5) Headers with custom ID attributes and using the complete atx-style syntax:

 # Header 1 # {#my-other-custom-id-1}